Alfresco/docs-alfresco/content-services/7.4/develop/sdk.md

 ---
-title: Alfresco SDK 4.6 for in-process extensions
+title: Alfresco In-Process SDK for in-process extensions
 ---

-Alfresco SDK 4.6 is a Maven based development kit that provides an easy to use approach to developing applications and extensions for Alfresco.
+The Alfresco In-Process SDK is a Maven based development kit that provides an easy to use approach to developing applications and extensions for Alfresco.
 With this SDK you can develop, package, test, run, document and release your Alfresco extension project.

-The following picture illustrates where SDK 4.x fits into the big picture:
+The following picture illustrates where the In-Process SDK fits into the big picture:

 ![sdk4_big_picture]({% link content-services/images/sdk4_big_picture.png %})

 The Alfresco Software Development Kit (Alfresco SDK) is a fundamental tool provided by Alfresco to developers to build customizations and extensions for the Alfresco Digital Business Platform.
 It is based on [Apache Maven](http://maven.apache.org/){:target="_blank"} and [Docker](https://www.docker.com/){:target="_blank"} and is compatible with major IDEs.
 This enables Rapid Application Development (RAD) and Test Driven Development (TDD).

 The Alfresco SDK is released under [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank"} and supports Content Services both in Community Edition and Enterprise Edition.
 If you're an Enterprise customer, check the [Alfresco SDK Support status]({% link content-services/7.4/support/index.md %}) for the version you're using.
-If your version is in Limited or Full Support and you need help, contact our [Support team](https://support.alfresco.com/){:target="_blank"}.
+If your version is in Limited or Full Support and you need help, [contact Support]({% link support/latest/contact.md %}).

 The 4.0 release took advantage of Semantic Versioning ([SEMVER](https://semver.org/){:target="_blank"}), which means that it isn't directly compatible with the previous releases of the SDK.

-If you have existing projects that you wish to upgrade to SDK 4.6 the recommended approach is to generate a new project from the new archetypes and move your code over.
+If you have existing projects that you wish to upgrade to the latest SDK version, the recommended approach is to generate a new project from the new archetypes and move your code over.

 ## What's new?